PaulskPt/galactic_unicorn_alt_lower_case_tests/README.md

     }`

 This modified example contains a kinda `hotplug` algorithm for the external sensor, using the global variable `sensor_present` and the function `reconnect_sensor()`.
-If, for one or other reason, the sensor gets disconnected, the script will not crash or halt.
+If, for one or other reason, the sensor gets disconnected, the script will not crash.
 In the a case the external sensor is not connected or been disconnected, the script simply does not continue to show temperature and humidity readings.
 It displays a reminder to check the wiring, until the sensor has been reconnected.
+Sometimes you have to press the `Reset (Sleep)` button to get the sensor object properly initialized (I used about the same algorithm in CircuitPython.
+There this algorithm works really plug-and-play).

 The example also contains modifications to control the `brilliance` of the leds.
 For this the global variable `brilliance` is used.
 The function `adj_val()` has been added to adjust the `r, g, b` values according to the value of 'brilliance'.